 If other countries have druids, shamans, wizards, or sorcerers, the Philippines has the babaylans.
-And the babaylans had played important roles in the precolonial times, for they had held the supreme authority on the subjects of healing, spiritism, philosophy, and religious rituals.
+And the babaylans played important roles in precolonial times, for they held the supreme authority on the subjects of healing, spiritism, philosophy, and religious rituals.

-Therefore, with their specialized knowledge and skills, we can say that the babaylans were spiritual leaders, philosophers, and healers of their communities, sharing the prestige given to the datus.
+Therefore, with their specialized knowledge and skills, we can say that the babaylans were spiritual leaders, philosophers, and healers of their communities, and they shared the prestige given to the datus.

 A WIDESPREAD PRACTICE

-Depending on the region, a babaylan might be called catalona, daitan, baylan, bailan, wailan, belian, and other iterations.
+Depending on the region, a babaylan might be called a catalona, daitan, baylan, bailan, wailan, belian, or other iterations.
 However, it is widely believed that babaylan is a Visayan term.

-Babaylans were usually female.
-Nonetheless, there were also transgender male babaylans, and they were called asog, bayoc, bayog, or bayogin, for it was known that the deities favored women or spirit mediums with women-like attributes.
+Babaylans were usually females.
+Nonetheless, there were also transgender male babaylans, and they were called asog, bayoc, bayog, or bayogin, for it was believed that the deities favored women or spirit mediums with women-like attributes than men.

 THE BABAYLAN INITIATION

-Before a woman would join a Binabaylan congregation, more often than not, she would suffer some kind of mysterious sickness or temporal insanity — as this was a sign that she was supernaturally chosen to become a babaylan and only cured when she accepts the vocation.
+Before a woman would join a Binabaylan congregation, more often than not, she would suffer some kind of mysterious sickness or temporal insanity — as this was a sign that she was supernaturally chosen to become a babaylan — and only cured when she accepted the vocation.

-Then, she would become an alabay and would begin apprenticing to an elder babaylan, which was usually a relative.
-Nonetheless, there were cases where a nonfamily alabay, who showed strong potentials, could be accepted in the apprenticeship.
+Then, she would become an alabay and would begin apprenticing to an elder babaylan, who was usually a relative.
+Nonetheless, there were cases where a nonfamily alabay, who showed strong babaylan potentials, might be accepted in the apprenticeship.